mauriciovillalobos05/missing-semester/algorithmic_problems/leetcode/739.daily_temperatures/editorial.md

   the right.

-The complexity is $O(n)$, because we iterate over the elements once, and each element is pushed and poppe once.
+The complexity is $O(n)$, because we iterate over the elements once, and each element is pushed and popped once.